Hiring your first employee in Texas: Official guide

 1. Write and post a job description

 This is a big one.
-To attract the correct applicant for your business, you’ll need to do two things:
+To attract the correct applicant for your business, you’ll need to do 2 things:

 Craft your job description—carefully